You'll most always be told a lot of different things

 Even if the FDA, or your government sources, say the levels of lead you encounter are not harmful, do not accept that as your truth.
 Multiple sources of “unharmful” metals can kill you.
 Your body was not designed to manage large or continuous doses of lead or heavy metals.

 Lead is debilitating to the body.
-Initially the body attempts to deal with the toxicity through normal management of waste.
+Initially the body attempts to deal with the toxicity through normal management of toxins.
 When the burden becomes too high, the body begins to store the toxins in fat cells, bones, tissue and organs in an effort to keep the bloodstream clear and keep the body functioning.
 Eventually the effects begin to slowly appear in general weakness.
 If untreated, the weakness evolves until the body can barely function.

 Your diet should become highly supportive during and after chelation.
 The stress of toxicity must be supported by as many nutrients as possible.
 Eat clean, eat colorful and eat raw sources of fruits and vegetables along with quality, chemical free meats and dairy.
 Delete processed and packaged foods from your diet.